Gmail vs. Apple Mail: Key Differences for Email Design and Development

 And that’s it!
 We’ve gone through the major similarities and differences between the Gmail and the Apple Mail apps.
 If you’re new to the world of email development, the realization that these clients don’t display campaigns identically might be a bit of a shock.

-That’s why there’s Email on Acid by Sinch.
+That’s why there’s Sinch Email on Acid.
 We built our email testing platform to help with challenges just like this.
 Use our email previews to view your campaigns on dozens of clients and devices.
 See how the email renders and fix any issues before you hit send.

 Plus, Email on Acid provides lots of other helpful features for quality assurance.
 That includes email accessibility, deliverability, spell check, and inbox display optimization.
 Take us for a spin with a free trial!